 Finally, the resulting theoretical approach is used to model real cases designed by using seismic data analysis.
 This requires high computational resources because each analyzed seismic line is long more than 100 km and the depth of investigation is more than 1 km.
 Clearly, to better compare the laboratory measurements and modelling on real data a high resolution is required.
 So, grids with order of magnitude of meter is necessary.
 Moreover, the utilization of Cineca resources will allow us to model at the same time more lines, allowing checking immediately the results at the intersection of the lines.
 In addition, in order to improve the final results, it is necessary to test different runs with different parameters in order to determine the best choice.
 The programming languages will be Fortran.

 PI: Umberta Tinivella (OGS) - utinivella@ogs.it

-Others: Michela Giustiniani (OGS), Stefano Mattera (OGS/HPC-TRES-2021-03)
+Others: Michela Giustiniani (OGS), Ivan de la Cruz Vargas Cordero (grant TRIL, ICTP-OGS) Previous HPC-TRES grant: Stefano Mattera (OGS/HPC-TRES-2021-03)